kyma-project/test-infra/cmd/image-builder/README.md

 If the job is running in CI (Prow), it picks up the current `org/repo` value from the default Prow variables.
 If binary is running outside of CI, `--repo` flag will have to be used.
 Otherwise, the configuration will not be used.

-Currently, image-builder contains a basic implementation of a notary signer.
+Currently, Image Builder contains a basic implementation of a notary signer.
 If you want to add a new signer, refer to the [`sign`](../../pkg/sign) package, and its code.

 ### Sign-Only Mode